Podemos (Spanish political party): Sumar

-In April 2023, Podemos declined to join left-wing alliance with new party Sumar because of differences over how candidates are selected.
+In April 2023, Podemos declined to join the left-wing alliance with the new party Sumar because of differences over how candidates are selected.
 It was intended that these differences be resolved and negotiated on before Podemos would join the new alliance of left-wing parties for the upcoming general election scheduled for December 2023.
-Poor results for the ruling PSOE, Podemos and other left-wing parties in the Spanish local and regional elections held on 28 May 2023 led to Prime Minister Pedro Sánchez calling for a snap general election, five months earlier than originally planned.
+Poor results for the ruling PSOE, Podemos, and other left-wing parties in the Spanish local and regional elections held on 28 May 2023 led to Prime Minister Pedro Sánchez calling for a snap general election, five months earlier than originally planned.
 This resulted in a speeding up of the negotiation process with Sumar.
-On 9 June, Podemos came to an agreement to run together with Sumar at the upcoming general elections just hours before the deadline for the registration of coalitions with electoral authority.
-Podemos immediately came into conflict with Sumar and its leader Yolanda Díaz over the inclusion of Podemos candidates on the electoral lists.
-The main point of conflict was the supposed veto of Díaz over the prominent Podemos politician and Minister for Equality, Irene Montero, wife of Podemos founder and former leader, Pablo Iglesias.
+On 9 June, Podemos came to an agreement to run together with Sumar in the upcoming general elections just hours before the deadline for the registration of coalitions with the electoral authority.
+Podemos immediately came into conflict with Sumar and its leader, Yolanda Díaz, over the inclusion of Podemos candidates on the electoral lists.
+The main point of conflict was the supposed veto of Díaz over the prominent Podemos politician and Minister for Equality, Irene Montero, the wife of Podemos founder and former leader, Pablo Iglesias.
 Montero was not to be included on the Sumar list for the Madrid constituency.
 This move was widely condemned by the leadership and supporters of Podemos, with former leader Iglesias calling it "a political mistake"' and asking Díaz to rectify it; he stated that he found it hard in the situation to separate "the personal from the political".
 In addition, Podemos spokesperson in the Congress, Pablo Echenique, was also excluded from the lists.
-Ione Belara, the General Secretary of Podemos, was placed fifth on the list for Madrid.
+Ione Belarra, the General Secretary of Podemos, was placed fifth on the list for Madrid.
 In the election, Podemos won five seats in the Congress of Deputies, out of 31 for Sumar in total.

 On 5 December 2023, Podemos announced that they had broken with Sumar, and its five MPs moved from the Sumar group to the mixed group in Congress.